 Gavilan College and the California Community College System

 The California Community College System is the largest system of higher education in the United States with 2.1 million students attending 113 colleges.
-I'm currently serving as a regional governor on the board of the statewide Faculty Association of California Community Colleges (FACCC).
-For the past 12 years, I have been a professor of anthropology at Gavilan Collegein Gilroy, a rural agricultural area of the central California coast, with additional sites in Hollister, Morgan Hill, and Coyote Valley.
-I have been working with colleagues to develop programs relevant to students' lives, interests, employment, and transfer needs.
-We're developing a new multidisciplinary major in Social Justice.
+I'm currently serving as a regional governor on the board of the statewide Faculty Association of California Community Colleges (FACCC) and as a professor of anthropology at Gavilan Collegein Gilroy, a rural agricultural area of the central California coast, with additional sites in Hollister, Morgan Hill, and Coyote Valley.
+I've been working with colleagues to develop programs relevant to students' lives, interests, employment, and transfer needs.
+At the moment, we're developing a new multidisciplinary major in Social Justice Studies.
 We offer service learning experiences in most social science disciplines, and our department is leading the development of Gavilan's Civic Engagement Program, fostering our commitment to understand, connect, and transform ourselves and our communities.
 As director of Gavilan's Anthropology Program, I am excited about our new anthropology degree.
 Gavilan College welcomes Dreamers, AB540, and DACA students.

 I have been conducting ethnographic research with performing artists in southwestern Nigeria for over twenty years.
 Recently honored with a chieftaincy title, Iyalode Aare of Erin-Osun (Honorary Mother Chief of Erin-Osun), I'm looking forward to participating in new and ongoing projects with family, friends, and colleagues in Nigeria and elsewhere.

 Based on my fieldwork throughout the 1990s and the early 2000s, my ethnography, Yorùbá Bàtá Goes Global: Artists, Culture Brokers, and Fans,